-First Annual Conference on Governance of Emerging Technologies: Law, Policy & Ethics
+Second Annual Conference on Governance of Emerging Technologies: Law, Policy and Ethics

 May 27-29, 2014 / Scottsdale, Arizona

 The Second Annual Conference on Governance of Emerging Technologies: Law, Policy and Ethics, was held at the scenic Talking Stick Resort, in Scottsdale, Arizona, on May 27-29, 2014.
 The conference consisted of plenary and session presentations and discussions on regulatory, governance, legal, policy, social and ethical aspects of emerging technologies.
 This Conference’s topics span a huge range of relevant modern issues, including (but not limited to) nanotechnology, synthetic biology, biotechnology, genomics, personalized medicine, stem cell and regenerative medicine, human enhancement technologies, telecommunications, information technologies, surveillance technologies, geoengineering, neuroscience and robotics.
 The conference was premised on the belief that there is much to be learned and shared from and across the governance experience and proposals for today’s emerging technologies.
 It was a collaborate effort, sponsored by 12 different organizations including the ASU Lincoln Center for Applied Ethics and Center for Nanotechnology in Society.

 Third Annual ASU-Arkfeld eDiscovery and Digital Evidence Conference